Sjouwer/gamma-utils/README.md

 *Default: 1500%*
 Gamma percentage for when the mod is toggled on.

+**Update Toggle Value**
+*Default: false*
+Enabling this will make the toggle value remember the last non default value you've used.

 **Gamma Percentage Step**
 *Default: 10%*
 Gamma percentage change for every increase or decrease.